MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 * Update your web service to support search based on multiple parameters.
 For more information on how to respond to user requests, see [Respond to search command](how-to/search-commands/respond-to-search.md).
 * Copilot for Microsoft 365 might pass an empty string or null value for parameters, which aren't part of user utterance, update your web service to handle the parameters.

-* A message extension supports upto 10 commands (9 usable) and each command has a corresponding `parameters` property which supports up to 5 parameters.
+* A message extension supports upto 10 commands (9 usable) and each command has a corresponding `parameters` property, which supports up to five parameters.

 <br>
 <details><summary>The following code is an example of multiple parameters defined in app manifest:</summary>